 So recently I’ve been listening to a lot of Streetlight Manifesto and the earlier projects of their singer Tomas Kalnoky.

-Tomas was the original singer / writer for the uber popular ska act, Catch 22, most notably on their ‘Keasbey Nights’ album which many will argue to be Catch’s best (or only good) album.
-Well back before Catch, in like 1995 Tomas was in a ‘punk’ band entitled: Gimp.
+Tomas was the original singer/writer for the cult favorite ska act, Catch 22, best known for their 1998 record ‘Keasbey Nights‘, which many will argue to be the band’s best (or only good) album.
+Well back before Catch 22, Tomas was in a punk band named Gimp.

-Tonight I had a bit of free time and I was playing around with Soundtrack Pro for the first time and decided to throw Supernothing into the program to play with and to see if I could do anything about the quality.
-I was surprised with the results.
-I managed to correct the volume problems and remove almost all the tape hiss / noise that was crapping up the song.
-I’m impressed with Soundtrack and how easy it actually was to do without distorting the audio in the song, and that someone like myself who is virtually tone deaf could manage to do something with it in a matter of minutes.
+Tonight I had a bit of free time and decided to throw Supernothing into Soundtrack Pro to teach myself the software and to see if I could do anything about the quality.
+I was surprised by the results.
+I managed to correct the volume problems and remove almost all the tape hiss with just a few clicks.
+I’m impressed with Soundtrack and how easy it was to do without noticeably distorting the audio.
+If someone like myself, who is virtually tone-deaf, could manage to do something with it in a matter of minutes, that says a lot.

 http://www.subism.com/audio/gimp/supernothing.mp3